Tungsten66/Scenarios/Impact-NetworkDenialOfService.md

 ## Validate:

 Verify the following is configured
-- DDoS Network Protection is enabled on the public IP address - _pip-lab-demo_
+- DDoS Network Protection Plan is created and the public IP address is a protected resource - _pip-lab-demo_
-- Azure DDoS Protection solution is installed from the Sentinel Content hub
+- _Azure DDoS Protection_ solution is installed from the Microsoft Sentinel Content hub
 - The public ip address diagnostic settings have been configured to send DDoSProtectionNotifications, DDoSMitigationFlowLogs, and DDoSMitigationReports to the Sentinel Log Analytics workspace.